 An independent review of the WELS scheme is conducted every 5 years, in line with the requirements of section 76 of the Water Efficiency Labelling and Standards Act 2005.

-The second independent review of the WELS scheme was completed in June 2015.
+The third independent review of the WELS scheme was completed in July 2021 and published on 28 September 2022.

 Research into consumer awareness of the WELS scheme found that consumers actively use the water efficiency information provided under the scheme when making purchasing decisions.